Coronavirus #COVID-19 Update – Immigration

 COVID19 Update – Immigration FAQ

-As of 24th March, the government has announced that they will extend the leave for all those whose leave has expired or is due to expire during the period of 24th January and 31 May and who are unable to leave the UK due to travel restrictions.
+As of 24th March, the government has announced that they will extend the leave for all those whose leave has expired or is due to expire during the period of 24th January and 31 July and who are unable to leave the UK due to travel restrictions or self-isolation rules.

-ATTENTION: You will need to apply for this leave by contacting Corovavirus Immigration team at:
+ATTENTION: You will need to apply for this leave by contacting Corovavirus Immigration team by filling this form. .

 You will need to provide the following: